I Am Groot: Writing

 Lepore drew inspiration from her son, and said the series uses science fiction elements to explore Groot's regular childhood moments.
 She met with Gunn throughout the process to ensure that she was accurately portraying Baby Groot, who Gunn described to her as a "bad baby".
 Lepore was also inspired by Looney Tunes as well as a Buster Keaton style of smart, physical comedy, which Feige and Winderbaum were also excited to explore.
 Marvel Studios was able to create animatics more easily given I Am Groot is shorts, allowing them to "play with bits and... concepts" to see what worked and find the identity of the series.

 For the first short, "Groot's First Steps", Lepore wanted to explore Groot growing out of his pot, and was able to incorporate that with another idea of Groot, a sentient tree, going up against a non-sentient tree, which allowed her to explore Keaton physical comedy "in which the inanimate object always wins".
 "Groot's Pursuit" was conceived thinking about how children can mimic one another, resulting in one getting frustrated by it.
 Lepore was also interested in exploring Groot's physical abilities, which led to the short "Groot Takes a Bath".
 She described Groot as becoming a Chia Pet, which resulted in "a very fun arena to play in".

+For the second season, Lepore described the shorts as showing Groot "beginning to grow up", with the shorts having him learn about parenthood, the importance of cleanliness and hygiene, "how not to pilot a ship", and starting on "his path to becoming a hero".
+The first short was "very autobiographical" for Lepore, with Groot needing to show his parenting skills, believing the short "did a good job of capturing the whole 360 of that experience, the good with the bad and the fun and the exhausting".
+Lepore was "shocked" that Marvel Studios selected the short in which Groot gets a nose, calling it the "weirdest" one.
+That episode had included Groot realizing an ice cube did not have any smell, but was cut since it "didn't quite work".
+The fifth short in the second season sees the Watcher make an appearance.
+Lepore noted their idea for this short was one Marvel Studios chose, which she felt was "sort of giving us that blessing to go ahead and pursue it" and his appearance it allowed them to "write some pretty fun ridiculous things"; Indiana Jones served as a reference for this episode.
+Story editor Ryan Little served as the script coordinator on What If...? and was familiar with how the Watcher's character had been written in that series, with Lepore saying I Am Groot was still able to show a different side of the character that was able to "infuse a little bit of comedy" into the short.